 Remember that dropping or not attending your courses can negatively impact your eligibility for current and or future aid.

-It’s important that you discuss your Course Program of Study with your advisor when you enroll for next semester’s classes.
+It’s important that you discuss outstanding degree requirements with your advisor when you enroll for next semester’s classes.
 If your current program is not correct, work with your advisor to make the appropriate changes to your major or minor.

-- Contact your academic advisor to discuss options if your federal financial aid has been reduced due to enrollment in courses that did not apply towards outstanding requirements in your Course Program of Study .
+- Contact your academic advisor to discuss options if your financial aid has been reduced due to enrollment in courses that do not apply towards outstanding degree requirements.